-Dvora Weisberg is Associate Professor of Rabbinics and Director of School of Rabbinic Studies at the Hebrew Union College-Jewish Institute of Religion in Los Angeles.
+Dvora Weisberg is Professor of Rabbinics and Director of School of Rabbinic Studies at the Hebrew Union College-Jewish Institute of Religion in Los Angeles.
 She received her B.A. from Brandeis University and her M.A. and her Ph.D. in Talmud and Rabbinic Literature from the Jewish Theological Seminary.
 Before coming to HUC-JIR, Dr. Weisberg taught at the Jewish Theological Seminary of America, the College of William and Mary and the University of Pittsburgh.

 Dr. Weisberg’s book Levirate Marriage and the Family in Ancient Judaism explores the ancient rabbis’ understanding of family and familial relationships.
 She has written extensively on levirate marriage and gender issues in rabbinic literature.